Determining which, if any,

 believe that there is no historical evidence of this relocation.
 Peter was

-located in Jerusalem as part of the Jewish Christian movement, according to
+located in the city of Jerusalem in Judea as part of the Jewish Christian movement, according to

 biblical sources. |

 |Some conservative Protestant commentators believe that the passage implies that Peter is

 to be considered a fragment of the rock - the rock itself being Jesus.

 That is: the true Christian Church is to be built upon Jesus.
 Peter is

 to be